 WHO SHOULD APPLY?

-- Indigenous or First Nation-led nonprofit organizations or community groups with Fiscal Sponsor (80%+ Indigenous people in a leadership role With Tribal Affiliation)
+- Indigenous or First Nation-led nonprofit organizations: 501(c)3 or Canadian Registered Charities; or community groups with Fiscal Sponsor (Sponsorship Agreement must be included in the application)

-- Indigenous Individuals or First Nation Individuals (With Tribal Affiliation)
+- Indigenous Individuals, Alaska Natives or First Nation Individuals with Tribal Affiliation

-- Native American Tribes, First Nation Bands or Departments of Tribal Governments/First Nation Bands
+- Native American Tribes, Alaska Native Villages, First Nation Bands or Departments of Tribal Governments/First Nation Bands

 *For NIF, Indigenous includes anyone who holds tribal affiliation/identifies with Indigenous nations in North, Central, or South America or identifies as Native Hawaiian.

 Grantees are only eligible to receive one Na’ah Illahee grant per calendar year, as funding is limited and we wish to touch as many Native communities as possible.